CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/DEVELOPMENT.md

 "remote.SSH.config": ~/.ssh/config

 This will allow VSCode to use the private ssh keys from the ssh-agent from git-bash.
 Sweet!
+VSCode knows how to transform the Linux path into a Windows path.

 ## GitHub push